 In Friday’s post, “3 Reasons Why You Should Take The Night Off,” I mentioned the importance of going to bed early.
 Rather than binging an entire season of Mozart in the Jungle, try turning off the television after 2-3 episodes and hitting the hay.
-Getting enough sleep is a key strategy to increasing your productivity in the days ahead, so set yourself up for success and embrace those 7-8 hours.

 Does this sound familiar?
 Have you ever found yourself counting sheep far too late into the night?